yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 	cd rpchub-test
 	```

 2. This example code has dependencies.
-To avoid installing the dependencies in your global Python environment, create a Virtual Environment
+To avoid installing the dependencies in your global Python environment, create a virtual environment

 	```bash
 	sudo apt-add-repository multiverse && sudo apt update